 Q: Is there a desktop version for PC/Mac?

 A: Currently not.
-We actually started writing a simple one for Mac but didn't feel that happy with it.
-That's why we rather recommend using one of the establish recipe desktop programs out there.
-We might take another approach in the future, since the existing applications are usually way too dated for our taste...
+We actually started writing a simple one for Mac but didn’t feel that happy with it.
+That’s why we rather recommend using one of the establish recipe desktop programs out there.
+However, with the new features Apple announced for iOS 13, it might be possible to also get this app running on the Mac.
+The promises yet, but I’m curious to see if I can make that work.

 Q: Why doesn’t the App support format xyz?

-A: Probably because we haven't heard if it yet.
+A: Probably because I haven’t heard if it yet.
 The app started with just MealMaster and CookML support, all other formats were added following user requests.
-If you've got some format that is not supported, just drop us an email and we'll see what we can do.
+If you’ve got some format that is not supported, just drop me an email and I’ll see what we can do.
+Note however that quite a number of recipe apps use proprietary, secret format so there is no way for me to support them.
+If there is a public specification of a format available, it should be easy to add a new format.

 Q: What’s the red badge on the App icon?